chuahjonglik/What-Can-Brown-Do-For-You/README.md

    - The delivery person starts at the designated starting point and moves sequentially to pick up packages based on the sorted list.
    - After reaching the capacity limit or exhausting the sorted package list, the delivery person travels to the warehouse to unload.
 3. **Animation and Visualization**:
-   - Every movement, package pickup, and delivery step is dynamically visualized, providing real-time feedback.
+   - Every movement, package pickup, and delivery step is dynamically visualized, providing near real-time feedback.

 ### Detailed Execution Flow:
 1. **The Very First Thing:**